CANADIAN PORTRAIT SCULPTOR

 I displayed a body of work at The Homer Watson Gallery in Kitchener Ontario.
 The show consisted of eleven sculptures displaying a variety of emotions.
 It was interactive in that the viewer could consider what feelings were being evoked and then lift a flap to discover what I had in mind.

-I am presently working on a commission to do a sculpture of Bob White who passed away in 2017.
-He was the president of the Canadian Auto Workers Union, president of the Canadian Labour Congress as well as an Officer of The Order of Canada.
-He was one of the most powerful and high-profile labour leaders in Canada.
-His bronzed bust will be installed in the Unifor Educational Centre in Port Elgin Ontario in 2019.
+I was commissioned to do a sculpture of Bob White who passed away in 2017.
+He was the president of the Canadian Auto Workers Union, the president of the Canadian Labour Congress as well as an Officer of The Order of Canada.
+He was one of the most powerful and high-profile leaders in Canada.

 I have enjoyed the process of sculpting many commissions and have found reward in sharing my knowledge of sculpture by holding classes in my studio.
 I am proud of my innate ability to execute portraiture in the uniqueness of the three dimensional form.
 I experience a deep satisfaction from being an integral part of a process that honours an individual’s life in such a time enduring art form.